zachvalenta/jvns.ca/source/_posts/2014-09-18-you-can-be-a-kernel-hacker.markdown

     * strace all the things!
     * Read some kernel code!
     * Write a fun kernel module!
+    * Write an operating system!
-    * Do the Eudalypta challenge
+    * Try the Eudalypta challenge
+    * Do an internship.

 ### What even is a kernel?

-When I started Hacker School I did not understand very well what a kernel did.
 In a few words:

-**A kernel is a program that knows how to interact with your hardware**.
+**A kernel is a bunch of code that knows how to interact with your hardware**.

 Linux is mostly written in C, with bit of assembly.
 Let's say you go to http://google.com in your browser.
 That requires typing, sending data over a network, allocating some memory, and maybe writing some cache files.
-The kernel has code that
+Your kernel has code that

 * interprets your keypresses every time you press a key
 * speaks the TCP/IP protocol, for sending information over the network